Jump to content

 Beware - this is a permanent delete.
 You cannot recover the entry

-It is possible to export to several formats, including CSV and html.
+• Export a calendar; it is possible to export to several formats, including CSV and HTML:

 konsolekalendar --export-type CVS current.ics